sooswastaken/PersonDecteion/README.md

 * *Camera not opening* – Try another `--cam` index or check OS permissions.
 * *Few detections* – Increase ambient lighting, move the camera closer, or try a larger model (`yolov5s`).

----

-## License

-This project is released under the MIT License.
-All third-party models and libraries retain their original licenses.

----

 ## Multi-Camera Mode

 Want wider coverage or fewer occlusions?
 Use `run_all.py` to spawn one detector process per camera and fuse them into a single set of world-space tracks.